Safer Version Lens

 Clicking a version marked as vulnerable opens a detailed list of all known vulnerabilities for that version, with direct links to their advisory (CVE) pages.

-Quick-update buttons can automatically exclude versions above your configured severity threshold.
+Quick-update buttons will automatically exclude versions above your configured severity threshold.

 This makes it easier to understand what you’re patching — and why — instead of blindly upgrading everything anything.